-Progressing Through Transition and/or Co-requisite Support Coursework

-Students must earn a "P" (Pass) to successfully complete Transition English and math courses.
-Both Transition English and Transition Math have multiple "tiers" of coursework; students' program of study will indicate how much of the coursework the student needs to complete.
-In Transition English, students can receive a P1 or a P2.
-In Transition Math, a student can receive a P1, P2 or a P3.
+Progressing Through Transition and/or Co-requisite Support Coursework have multiple "tiers" of coursework; students' program of study will indicate how much of the coursework the student needs to complete.
+In Transition English, students can receive a P1 or P2.
+In Transition math, a student can receive a P1, P2 or P3.
 Once a student enrolls in the course, the instructor will create a customized plan for the student to help him or her achieve the necessary passing score.